Melissa Cardinal Classic

 Speaks are awarded on strategy, word economy, and demeanor (ex: use of humor, not being overly aggressive during cross, etc.).

-Before the round starts, tell me your favorite type of tea and I'll give you +0.5 speaks.
+As a bonus for reading all the way through my paradigm, before the round starts, tell me your favorite type of tea and I'll give you +0.5 speaks.

 Know that I am listening intently to your performance or for the case you present in your argument and wish everyone the best of luck!

-I am blank slate. tabula rasa.
+I am blank slate, tabula rasa.
 What I hear is how I judge.

 I want to understand you while speaking (I’m in sales) and I want you to debate each other for the topics presented in the round.
 I will not read any files unless there is a clear distinction of misunderstanding.